If you need help using any of our libraries or services, please Ask a Librarian.

 Most items:

-Bring your materials to the Access Services Desk, or ask us to retrieve them for you, and we will make copies at self-service rates.
+Bring your materials to the Access and Information Desk, or ask us to retrieve them for you, and we will make copies at self-service rates.
 Get your copies enlarged to ledger-size for no extra charge.
 Request services in person at the desk; via ILLiad; by phone [(662] 325-7678)]; or by TTY [(662) 325-8183].
 Copyright laws apply.

-Special Collections items:
+Archives and Special Collections items:

 Adaptive equipment